Travelocity Debacle

 My wife has BSW in social work, never got above $7 an hour.
 I have two AAS degrees, 91 semester hours, plus over 20 years in electrical/electronics.
 I teach as an adjunct in a community college, have never gotten above $8 an hour and make more in security than my field.
 You are an older college grad like my wife and I. That's bad news too.

 I applied for years in all kinds of industry, kept being turned down for job after job, never got an interview.
 Then I got hired for a whole ten minutes, until the manager saw I had college, got canned on the spot.
-He expalined "we don't hire people with college."
+He explained "we don't hire people with college."
 He was nice and explained it wasn't me, I was more qualified than their managers, but the type of workforce they had made it impossible to mix people like me into the workforce.
 A lot of it depends on others accepting you.
 This culture has no tolerance for education or anyone that thinks for him/herself.

 I'll bet that's your problem.
 It's not you, it's them.
 So what the hell.
 My house is paid for, there's nothing they can do to me, so I run this website and take the SOBs on in public every chance I get.
 I've been in the newspapers and on TV.
 The Times-News did a whole article on my website.